Install with Docker

 alanaktion/phproject

-From there, just configure your web server to connect to the FastCGI server on port 9000, and your site should work.
+From there, just configure your web server to connect to the FastCGI server on localhost port 9000, and your site should work.
 Visit the site in a browser to complete the setup.
+External MySQL connections may require additional networking configuration on the container to access the host system, but SQLite can be used to avoid this added complexity.

 Complete environment

-Start by extracting the latest release to the /var/www/phproject directory, then create a docker-compose.yml file:
+Start by extracting the latest release to the /var/www/phproject directory on your host, then create a docker-compose.yml file:

 services: